MariosKef/automated-rul/README.md

 This repository is the work of Marios Kefalas, PhD candidate at the Leiden Institute of Advanced Computer Science (LIACS), Leiden University, Leiden, The Netherlands.

 ## Installation
-To run the experiments you can do the following:
+To install the pipeline you can do the following:
 * Clone the repository

 ```git clone https://github.com/MariosKef/automated-rul.git ~/auto_rul```